ejuelibm/fs2020/README.md

-# FastStart 2020 Schematics Lab
+# IBM Schematics Tutorial
 ## Introduction

-This lab will introduce you to the concepts within Schematics and how to create a VPC, setup two zones each with a subnet, and place a virtual instance in each as well as deploy a load balancer attached to the servers.
+This Tutorial will introduce you to the concepts within Schematics and how to create a VPC, setup two zones each with a subnet, and place a virtual instance in each as well as deploy a load balancer attached to the servers.
 A simple cloud-init script will install nginx, just to showcase an http response for proving out the example.

 ![Workspace Architecture](docs/workspace-architecture.png)